sunakshiwhjr/C37-Rahul-corrected-file/README.md

-# C37-Rahul-corrected-file
+# C37
-check the sdr comments
+Making the form and the game work